Blood Tests To Measure Growth Hormone

 Answer: Did you have your IGF-1 level checked?
 It is a random blood test that is used to measure HGH in the body.
 IGF-1 is the level you need to check in order to see if you need growth hormone.
 You should be able to get that test at the same place you used for your other blood tests.
 You can also buy an IGF-1 home kit at canaryclub.org and do the test yourself.

 Are you taking testosterone or any precursors at this time?
-If so then it looks like because you are either taking or making too much testosterone your body is converting it into estrogen.
+If so then it looks like because you are either taking or making too much testosterone your body is converting some of it into estrogen.

 Are you taking DHEA?
 If so that will explain your high DHEA level.
 Also, the body can convert DHEA into testosterone.